wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

 #### MarkForSuspension Properties

-The `markForSuspension` element contains the following parameters which is used to mark an endpoint as "suspended" by being timed-out for a specified time duration.
+The `markForSuspension` element contains the following parameters that are used to mark an endpoint as "suspended" after the time out duration is reached.

 <table>
    <thead>